What is a voluntary controlled school?

 Thursday Class based Worship (an opportunity to explore the themes and questions from the week, or new items at an age appropriate level)

-Friday Celebration Assembly (parents and friends are invited to join us every Friday)
+Friday Celebration Collect Worship (parents and friends are invited to join us every Friday)

 The governing body includes two ‘Foundation’ Governors, appointed by the Ely Diocesan Board of Education.